 The Copenhagen Bioscience PhD Programme helps candidates to book an apartment in central Copenhagen for the first year.
-The photos above (taken by our students) give an idea of the building where our students usually live.
+The photos above (taken by our students) give an idea of the building (Sølvgade / BaseCamp) where our students usually live.
 Check out our Facebook page for a closer look.
 It can be difficult to find accommodation in Copenhagen, especially from abroad, so we highly recommend students to take this opportunity!

 Life in Copenhagen and Denmark

 In addition to the curriculum, the Copenhagen Bioscience PhD Programme holds an annual retreat.
 The Copenhagen Bioscience PhD Programme also runs a seminar series, with students inviting and hosting international speakers.
-Copenhagen Bioscience PhD Programme students are involved in the planning and organisation of all of these initiatives.
+Copenhagen Bioscience PhD Programme students are involved in the planning and organisation of these initiatives.

 Life at the Novo Nordisk Foundation Research Centers